MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS75011-auth-method-mismatch.md

 ms.prod-support-area-path:
 ms.reviewer: bernawy
 ---
-# Error - AADSTS75011 Authentication method by which the user authenticated with the service doesn't match requested authentication method AuthnContextClassRef.
+# Error - AADSTS75011 Authentication method by which the user authenticated with the service doesn't match requested authentication method AuthnContextClassRef

 This article describes a problem in which you receive the error message "Error - AADSTS75011 Authentication method by which the user authenticated with the service doesn't match requested authentication method AuthnContextClassRef." when trying to sign into a SAML-based single sign-on (SSO) configured app that has been integrated with Azure Active Directory (Azure AD).